torrentails/StS-Bottle-in-a-Bottle/planned.md

 ### Y Potion (Rare)

-Once per turn, when you play an X cost card while you have 0 energy, gain [e] Synergy X Potion:
+Once per turn, when you play an X cost card while you have 0 energy, gain [E] Synergy X Potion:
     The effect of Y Potion becomes "Your X cost cards gain Refund 1"

-Maybe just keep it at "Your X cost cards gain Refund 1"?
+*Maybe just keep it at "Your X cost cards gain Refund 1"?*

 ### Black Battery (Boss)

-Right Click to activate: Gain [e] and lose one charge.
+Right Click to activate: Gain [E] and lose one charge.
 Starts with 3 charges.
 Whenever you enter an Elite or Boss battle, gain 1 charge.

 ### Void Bottle (Boss)